The law protects your consumer rights when you buy goods or services. Find out who to contact for consumer protection

-You can also get information about complaints, refunds and repairs from Which?
+You can also get information about refunds, repairs and making a complaint from Which?.

 Complain to an ombudsman

 An ombudsman is a person who investigates complaints about organisations for free.
 They may be able to help you resolve a complaint without going to court.

 There are different ombudsmen for different industries.